Security and Privacy

 Enify is both a cloud based application (Enify - all UI, your data & business logic) and a small program running on your PC that you are asked to install (Enify Engine – handling the windows on your desktop as directed by the Enify cloud based application).

 Enify Engine is a small application that you are requested to install when you first start using Enify.
-It is a small background application that sits in your system tray and takes secure, authorised commands from the main cloud based Enify application.
+A small background application sits in your system tray and takes secure, authorized commands from the main cloud-based Enify application.

 Enify Engine does not hold any data itself.
 It is not aware of the contents of your boards and elements.
-Enify Engine is asked to open, relocate and close programs by the Enify Web based program and provides feedback to its success.
-The program runs with your permissions (not any elevated access) and is deliberately designed to have very limited functionality to reduce any security implications.
+Enify Engine is asked to open, relocate, and close programs by the Enify Web-based program and provides feedback on its success.
+The program runs with your permissions (not any elevated access) and is deliberately designed to have minimal functionality to reduce any security implications.

-The only data collected by Enify Engine are log files which are located locally on your computer.
-These are used for debugging purposes in the event you run into problems; Epsis cannot access them.
-The support team may well ask you to send extracts of these logs if you request help.
-You can find & review them easily from the Enify Engine icon in your system tray (Right Click: “Get Logs”).
+The only data collected by Enify Engine are log files located locally on your computer.
+These are used for debugging if you run into problems; Epsis cannot access them.
+The support team may ask you to send extracts of these logs if you'd like some help.
+You can find & review them quickly from the Enify Engine icon in your system tray (Right Click: "Get Logs").